-- Camera equipment attached to a goal support behind the uprights and crossbar. - 2.
-A camera, with no audio component, may be attached to the cap of the umpire with prior approval of the umpire and the participating institutions - 3.
-A camera, with no audio component, may be attached to cables that extend over the team area and field of play, including the end zones. - d.
+- Camera equipment attached to a goal support behind the uprights and crossbar. - A camera, with no audio component, may be attached to the cap of the umpire with prior approval of the umpire and the participating institutions. - 3.
+A camera, with no audio component, may be attached to cables that extend over the team area and field of play, including the end zones. - 4.
+An institutional videographer may be in the team area as one of that institution's 60 credentialed individuals. - d.
 Microphones attached to coaches during the game for media transmission are prohibited.
-Team personnel may not be interviewed from the start of the first period until the referee declares the game ended (Exception: Only coaches may be interviewed between the conclusion of the second period and the beginning of the third period). - e.
+Team personnel may not be interviewed from the start of the first period until the referee declares the game ended (Exception: Only coaches may be interviewed between the conclusion of the second period and the beginning of the third period).

+- e.
 No one in the team area or coaching box may use any artificial sound amplification to communicate with players on the field. - f.
-Any attempt to record, either through audio or video means, any signals given by an opposing player, coach or other team personnel is prohibited. - g.
-Jurisdiction regarding the presence and location of communication equipment (cameras, sound devices, etc.) within the playing enclosure resides with game management personnel.
+Any attempt to record, either through audio or video means, any signals given by an opposing player, coach or other team personnel is prohibited.